ISPNE 2026 Conference: Stress in Motion

 A select number of top-ranking abstracts submitted by early career scholar members will be considered for awards that provide an honorarium to offset travel costs to presenting authors.
 No separate application is needed.

-Call for symposia submissions
+Call for Symposia Submissions

 Important Dates

-• Deadline for symposium proposal: March 31, 2026 by 11:59 in presenter’s time zone.
+• Deadline for symposium proposal: May 15, 2026 by 11:59 p.m. in the presenter’s time zone.

 Information about Symposia